NVIDIA/aistore/cmd/cli/resources/bucket.md

 Operation "destroy_bck" is not supported by "aws://bucket_name"
 ```

-## List bucket names
+## List buckets

 `ais bucket ls`

-List all bucket names.
+List all buckets.

 `ais bucket ls --regex "ngn*"`

-List all bucket names matching the `ngn*` regex expression.
+List all buckets matching the `ngn*` regex expression.

 `ais bucket ls aws://` or `ais bucket ls ais://`

-List all bucket names for the specific provider.
+List all buckets for the specific provider.

 `ais bucket ls ais://#name`

-List all bucket names for the `ais` provider and `name` namespace.
+List all buckets for the `ais` provider and `name` namespace.

 `ais bucket ls ais://@uuid#namespace`

-List all bucket names for the `ais` provider and `uuid#namespace` namespace.
+List all buckets for the `ais` provider and `uuid#namespace` namespace.
 `uuid` should be equal to remote cluster UUID and `namespace` is optional name of the remote namespace (if `namespace` not provided the global namespace will be used).

 ### Options